uiuc-hpc/hpx/docs/joss_paper/paper.md

   the second example in the next section.

 **Software Resilience**
-  HPX supports software level resilience [@gupta2020implementing] through its resiliency API, such as `hpx::async_replay` and `hpx::async_replicate` and its dataflow counterparts `hpx::dataflow_replay` and `hpx::dataflow_replicate`.
+  HPX supports software-level resilience [@gupta2020implementing] through its resiliency API, such as `hpx::async_replay` and `hpx::async_replicate` and its dataflow counterparts `hpx::dataflow_replay` and `hpx::dataflow_replicate`.
 These APIs are resilient against memory bit